 The nature of the root(s) of the auxiliary equation tells us the form of the general solution (if homogeneous) or complementary function (if non-homogeneous).

-Although this looks fairly similar to the first example and is also a first order, separable differential equation, it is significantly more difficult, to the point of being unfair as an exam question.
+Although this looks quite similar to the previous example and is also a first-order, separable differential equation, it is significantly more difficult.

 $$